 Raising VC funding can be a lengthy and time consuming process that takes focus away from the running of the business

-If you’re venture is seeking venture capital funds, hear what Brian Trelstad and Kathryn Wortsman, Fund Manager of MaRS Catalyst Fund, have to say about they qualities they look for when evaluating new investee companies:
+If your venture is seeking venture capital funds, hear what Brian Trelstad and Kathryn Wortsman, Fund Manager of MaRS Catalyst Fund, have to say about they qualities they look for when evaluating new investee companies:

 Also be on the lookout for making these common mistakes when raising venture capital funds: